Paxrisen/GameNexum/README.md

+# 🎮 GameNexun
-# 🎮 Game Tracker App
+Game Tracker App

 A personal, cross-platform video game collection and management app built by **Paxrisen** using **Flutter**.